Indicators for Setting Stop losses in XAUUSD

 Some indicators are used for setting stop losses taking away the need for traders to perform complex calculations on where to place these stop loss trade orders.

 A systems trader can also set a stop loss order according to these indicators.
-Some technical indicators use mathematical equations to calculate where the order stop loss order should be set so as to provide an optimal exit.
+Some technical indicators use mathematical equations to calculate where the order stop loss should be set so as to provide an optimal exit.
 These indicators can be used as the basis for setting stop loss orders.
 These indicators follow price action of a instrument closely and define the boundaries which the prices should move along in.
 When the price moves outside these boundaries it is therefore best to close the open trades because price stops moving in that particular direction.

 Some of the Technical indicators that can be used to set stop loss orders are: